PavanTsappati/Tic-Tac-Toe/README.md

 ---
  └── TicTacToe.java     - Main Java source file
 ```
+  >Built as part of a personal project to learn Java and backend logic.
-  Built as part of a personal project to practice Java programming and basic console game logic.
+   >Built as part of a personal project to practice Java programming and basic console game logic.
 ---